ozontech/testo/docs/how-to.md

     "github.com/ozontech/testo/testoplugin"
 )

-// Here we define a global plugin common for all tests.
+// A plugin shared by all tests.
-//
-// It is highly advised to make it even if you don't use any plugins yet,
-// as in the future it won't require any further changes in other files if you
-// decide to add plugins.
+// Define it even with no plugins yet: adding one later
-type PluginCommon struct {
+// then touches no other file. type PluginCommon struct {
     *testo.T
 }